ctimmer/simple-db/README.md

 - simple_db.py
   - Provides a relational type database interface using btree
 - simple_db_btrees.py
-  - Experimental, used btrees database but is functionally equivalent to simple_db.py
+  - Experimental, uses btrees database but is functionally equivalent to simple_db.py
 - simple_db_tester.py
   - Not implemented yet but I plan to move the main function code from the modules to this application.
 - simple_db_client.py